 Not only aristocrats, but also artists in different spheres of art were highly educated people and connoisseurs of art of the earlier periods.
 Sources of inspiration for them were mainly works of the masters of the Tang (618–907) and Song (960–1279) dynasties, which were perceived as a peak of refinement and exquisite style.
 Wonderful pieces of art that will be demonstrated in the exhibition halls of the Moscow Kremlin Museums will make it possible for visitors to get acquainted with almost all aspects for which Ming culture is renowned—porcelain, paintings, stone carving and furniture.

 The Shanghai Museum is the owner of a unique collection of Ming furniture.
-On display will be a “cabinet of man of education”, which will represent various items of furniture, i.e. armchair, table for calligraphy and incense stand, shelf for keeping books and scrolls, distinguished for their beautiful lines, superb and high-quality carving on wood.
+On display will be a "scholar’s cabinet", which will represent various items of furniture, i.e. armchair, table for calligraphy and incense stand, shelf for keeping books and scrolls, distinguished for their beautiful lines, superb and high-quality carving on wood.
 In addition to furniture, there will be examples of so-called in China “cabinet treasures”, namely elegant inkslabs, vessels for dissolving ink, brush stands, etc.

 Undoubtedly, the hallmark of the Ming era was porcelain.
 It was then that the masters developed wonderful coloured glaze and the technology of overglaze painting.
 Also it was the time when new techniques of lacquer carving and cloisonne enamel originated.

 Ming painting is noted for both skilful refinement and reform spirit.
 The display demonstrates two scroll paintings by prominent artists of that period.
 They are the ‘Snow Landscape’ by Wen Boren and ‘Peony, Banana Leaves and Stones’ by Xu Wei.